animefre4k/hyprland-dotfiles/README.md

 # hyprland-dotfiles
-switched over to mango because of lua
+switched over to mangowm because of hyprlua, these dots wont be maintained